samtopper/mws-restaurant-stage-1/README.md

 # Mobile Web Specialist Certification Course

 This is stage-1 project of MWS nanodegree.
-For the Restaurant Reviews projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In Stage One, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the Restaurant Reviews projects, I have incrementally converted a static webpage to a mobile-ready web application.
+In Stage One, I have taken a static design that lacks accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
+I have added a service worker to begin the process of creating a seamless offline experience for my users.

 ## Getting Started